Vaccine side effects leave women wondering: why are pills less safe? | ExBulletin

 Most drug inserts have a long list of possible side effects, “it’s a heavy burden for people to classify medical research and what probabilities and statistics mean,” she said.
 Told.

-“I can’t assess those risks,” added Dr. Farris, even with a PhD-level education.
+Even with a PhD education, “I can’t assess those risks,” Faris added.
 “I think most Americans need someone to translate what a legitimate kind of pamphlet is into real terms.”

 For Tyrrell, the elucidation was too late.
-Her lungs haven’t felt the same since the diagnosis, but I’m not sure if it was due to prolonged damage from a previous blood clot.
-New blood clot She said she should be worried, or just her age, adding that “it’s never in my heart anymore.”
+Her lungs haven’t felt the same since she was diagnosed, but I don’t know if it’s due to prolonged damage from a previous blood clot, a new blood clot to worry about, or just age.
+It doesn’t come to my mind anymore. “

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online